 A curveball thrown into a typical beer share where everyone could submit competitors, act as judges, and enjoy the unpredictability so often seen in the actual basketball tournament.
 This would become the March Madness Bottle Share Tournament.

-- Individuals are expected to provide 2 entrants to the tournament.
+- Individuals may provide up to 2 beer entrants to the tournament.
 If you choose, you may submit just 1.

 - Beer entrants are required to be a minimum of 22oz or greater.
 Entrants can submit larger format bottles or growlers but the minimum ounces must be met.

 - Multiple bottles/cans of same entrant may be provided.
 If the entrant is a 12oz bottle or 16oz can, at least 2 of the selection must be entered.

 - If you’re submitting two bottles/cans of the same smaller format beer, please come prepared to share and open both, even if your selection is eliminated early in the event.